“Do you want to be healed?” he asked, immediately following my run-on statement of

 What if, on the spectrum of politics as it relates to us Christians, right-ness (correctness) isn’t a place on the spectrum, or a side, or a wing, or a movement; but instead, it’s the act of being reconciliatory from whatever side we’re on.
 Doesn’t this seem like a truer reflection of God?

 You know this already: we are an either/or culture.
 The concept of compromise is completely out of vogue.
-It is considered unholy, largely by Christians (even though the most transcending act of love by God was to lower himself—to give—to compromise).
+And to lower oneself is considered unholy, largely by Christians (even though the most transcending act of love by God was to lower himself).

 Our positions and proximities may dictate our involvement in fighting for a cause, but let’s not forget our ultimate identity in the process: respectfully collaborating oneness, in/under/like/through Christ.
-If being “Pro”-anything is turning us into a hater, then we’ve lost sight of our true calling.
+If being “Pro”-anything is turning us into a hater of actual people, then we’ve lost sight of our true calling.

 Ideals Versus Creations Ultimate Identity: The Christian’s Higher Calling to Sincerely and Respectfully Collaborate (Love)